bluz71/bash-seafly-prompt/README.md

 Setting `TERM` to `xterm-256color` is usually done at the terminal level either in a preferences dialog or a related configuation file, if required at all.
-Note, some modern terminals will automatically set 256 colors by default, for instance, modern versions of [Gnome Terminal](https://wiki.gnome.org/Apps/Terminal).
+Note, some modern terminals will automatically set 256 colors by default, for example, modern versions of [Gnome Terminal](https://wiki.gnome.org/Apps/Terminal).

 Setting `TERM` to `screen-256color` should only be done for